machinezone/IXWebSocket/README.md

 If your company or project is using this library, feel free to open an issue or PR to amend this list.

 - [Machine Zone](https://www.mz.com)
+- A discord [library](https://gitlab.com/HCInk/dis-light) with a node frontend.